 The role of the counselor is to enhance learning in the classroom and to help students develop positive self-concepts and achieve goals.
-The counselor meets with students individually, in small groups or in the regular classroom.
-Jois McConnell is our elementary and high school counselor.
-If you have any concerns about your child, please contact Mrs. McConnell, ext.
-223.
+The counselor meets with students individually, in small groups or in the regular classroom and provided whole group guidance lessons to classes.
+Mrs. Mandy Tipton will serve as counselor for the this year.